 4.2 Generator Owner

-5. Facilities: This standard applies to synchronous generators meeting the definition of Commercial Operation.
+5. Facilities: This standard applies to synchronous generators that meet the definition of Commercial Operation.

 6. Effective Date: The first day of the first quarter following regulatory approval, except for Requirement R3.

 For units placed in first-time service after regulatory approval, Requirement R3 is effective the first day of the first quarter following final regulatory approval.